Monthly Archives: October 2016

 A question I’m always asked in popular lectures on evolution is this: “Are humans still evolving?”
 The answer I give is “Yes, but we have good evidence for such evolution in only a handful of traits: evolution of earlier reproductive maturity in females, later menopause, and selection for reduced blood pressure and a few other traits related to heart disease.”
 That is based on longitudinal studies of human health over decades, observing changes in these traits and presumed estimates of the genetic basis of their variation.

 Now, however, we can, by DNA sequencing, look at DNA directly, and with some fancy statistical footwork, get an idea of which genes have changed in frequency so fast that they must have been due to positive natural selection.
 That’s the subject of a new paper in Science by Yair Field et al. (reference and free download below).
 The authors conclude that several…

 View original post 880 more words

 And you can see a fuller version of the story in the Herald online here.

 Why sign?
 For the moment, I’ll just repeat what I said yesterday:

 Three of the full voting members of every Local Authority Education Committee in Scotland are unelected nominees of the Churches, whether the voters or their elected representatives want them there or not.

 And because this is Scotland, a country that regards its people with respect, the petition process means something.
 Enough, in this case, to actually change things.
-The petition will be discussed by Holyrood’s Public Petitions Committee, who will, we hope, pass it on to the Education and Skills Committee, the Government will be asked to state its position, the Educational Institute of Scotland, the Consortium of Scottish Local Authorities, and other interested parties will be written to …
+Read the rest of this entry

 Sign the petition here, and your signature will go straight to Holyrood, and help get rid of the absurd legal relic whereby